kyma-project/website/content/blog-posts/2019-05-15-release-notes-1.1/index.md

 ### Performance improvements

 As a result of aggregating several calls into one, we reduced the initial loading time of the Console UI navigation.
-We also leveraged a new Luigi feature for improving caching behavior when reopening micro front-ends.
-Thanks to it, micro front-ends no longer need to reload each time you switch from one to another.

 ### Usability improvements